owenbush/ableton-inspector/README.md

 ## Acknowledgments

-- Built with TypeScript and Commander.js
+- Built with TypeScript and Commander.js (CLI)
+- React, Vite, and Tailwind CSS (Web)
 - XML parsing by fast-xml-parser
 - Beautiful terminal output with Chalk and Ora
+- Browser decompression with pako

 ## Related Projects